-Through the power of community input and compelling content, we spotlight individuals whose work and insights make a difference in the world.
+Through the power of compelling content, we spotlight individuals whose work and insights make a difference in the world.

 Meet Our Team

 Lindsay is an engager, connector and entrepreneur with years of experience in sales and marketing.
 She advocates for underdogs and the neurodiverse population.
 In addition to founding AboutThem, she has served as an agent for car buyers, drawing on her extensive knowledge of the automotive industry to found Car Pal National Car Buying Service, LLC in 2009.
 She has also worked as a marketing consultant for physicians and dentists throughout the US, advising on marketing budgets, websites, social media, and photography.
 Lindsay has a BA in Liberal Arts from Sarah Lawrence College and an MBA from Duke University.
 Her photos have appeared on many of the websites she has helped to build.

 Stephanie is a writer and editor with experience in business management.
 She enjoys doing the New York Times Sunday crossword in pen and has volunteered as a cooking teacher with middle school students, an ESL teacher with adults, and as a hospital caregiver with at-risk babies.
 Shortly after a hurricane in 2011, she rescued a beagle who now shares her home and office.
 Stephanie earned her BA in Liberal Arts from Sarah Lawrence College, and her MA in TESOL from The New School.
 In addition to creating and curating content for AboutThem, she serves on the board of The Unbinding Prometheus Project, a nonprofit interdisciplinary arts and humanities public education project.